tmeiczin/reliqua/README.md

             resp.status = status.HTTP_400
 ```

-This will create the /users/{id} endpoint and swagger documentation.
-The swagger documentation and swagger.json will be dynamically generate at application startup.
-The swagger ui will be available at:
+This will create the /users/{id} endpoint and corresponding API documentation.
+The OpenAPI documentation and swagger.json will be dynamically generate at application startup.
+The OpenAPI ui will be available at:

 ```
 http://<api-url>/docs/